 The resulting pool of accurate data will build the foundation of the other strategic arm of the business, advisory.
 The advisory arm of the business will be based on how firms can interpret this data to help their clients build business value, increase profitability and manage risk.

 Firm advisory work will consist of some traditional functions, including tax planning, succession, asset management and company.
 Yet the biggest growth opportunity for firms in advisory will be taking a client’s existing financials and coaching and mentoring them to understand this data in terms of their future financial management.

 The opportunity exists for firms to build a 24-month rolling cash-flow forecast with clients, then to use this forecasting tool to build in a monthly review process with each client.
 A monthly review should consist of doing a quick analysis of the results to date and comparing them to the current forecast.
 Based on this knowledge, accountants can build a forecast for the same month in 24 months’ time, review the same month in 12 months’ time and review the next three months.

 This monthly process will keep the client looking forward and will help accountants develop a mutually profitable advisory relationship with their clients.
 The more data is gathered, the more the knowledge of the client and advisor will grow through the relationship.

 The most important thing to note about the connected practice is technology will give every firm a competitive edge in the new world of accounting, where advisory is central.
 The move to advisory does not need to be big and dramatic; it can start with simple tools like a collaborative cash flow forecast.
 This low-cost, high-value tool can be used to move the client and the firm together into a new high- value, long-term relationship.

-If your firm is looking for a low-cost collaborative cash flow forecast, why not try out the Reep?
+If your firm is looking for a low-cost collaborative cash flow forecast,contact us today to get started with Reep.
 You can have access to a Free, 12 month subscription.
 Reep allows instant access to the cash flow and financial data of your clients.